 No U.S. municipality has used bankruptcy to force bondholders to take less than the full principal due since the Great Depression, according to Jim Spiotto, a bankruptcy attorney, and Richard Ciccarone, chief research officer at McDonnell Investment Management LLC in Oak Brook, Illinois.
 Vallejo, California, which exited bankruptcy last year, forced lenders to reduce their interest rate.

 At least 18 creditors were involved in the failed talks, which began March 27 and were extended to June 25.
-They included the California Public Employees’ Retirement System, the largest U.S. pension fund, owed $147.5 million, bond insurer Assured Guaranty Ltd. (AGO) and Wells Fargo, acting as trustee for different group of bondholders owed $231.3 million.
+They included the California Public Employees’ Retirement System, the largest U.S. pension fund, owed $147.5 million, bond insurer Assured Guaranty Ltd. (AGO:US) and Wells Fargo, acting as trustee for different group of bondholders owed $231.3 million.

 The case is In re Stockton, 12-32118, U.S. Bankruptcy Court, Eastern District of California (Sacramento).